CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The exported file contains the {{% ctx %}} Package Version definition, and the flow definitions contained in the package.
 Any authorisation, schedules or triggers set on the {{% ctx %}} Package Version are not included in the exported file.

+See the [Export a Package Version tutorial][] for a step-by-step guide.

 ### Authorisation

 The Authorisation tab on a package version defines which LDAP groups can execute flows contained in that package version, using Token-based OAuth2 authorisation.

 The list of Active Directory objects displayed to define flow execution authorisation is filtered by the Base DNs configured in LDAP Connection for {{% ctx %}} Gateway.

+See the [Set Authorisation on a Package Version tutorial][] for a step-by-step guide.

 ### Schedules